 - Make Ahead – Yes the roast can be prepped ahead all the way to the roasting point.
 Once steamed allow it to cool off, then wrap it in plastic wrap or place in an airtight container and refrigerate.
 Wait to wrap it in the rice paper until you are ready to roast it.

 - Leftovers + Storage – Cold leftovers make perfect vegan turkey slices to use in a cranberry club sandwich, salads, casseroles, pot pie and even pizza.
 Leftovers can be frozen in lidded freezer proof containers / bags, or wrapped in parchment paper and refrigerated for up to a week.
-Enjoy cold or reheat in the microwave or oven.
+Enjoy cold or reheat in the microwave.

 - Serving suggestions: vegan gravy, chimichurri sauce, piccata sauce, cranberry sauce, this tomato cucumber salad.